 How it will be delivered

-Email the signatures to the Mayor of Stockport for presentation to the Council meeting on 22nd October 2020.
+Email the signatures to the Mayor of Stockport for presentation to a Council meeting.